-The hard part of the proof of \autoref{thm:compressedEXPSPACE} is (again) that the problem is \EXPSPACE-hard.
+The hard part of the proof of \cref{thm:compressedEXPSPACE} is (again) that the problem is \EXPSPACE-hard.
 That it is contained in \EXPSPACE space follows immediately by uncompressing the straight-line program (which yields at most an exponential blow up) and then applying the \PSPACE-algorithm for the normal word problem.

-The outline of the proof for the \EXPSPACE-hardness is the same as for the (normal) word problem: we start with a Turing machine $M$ and construct a \GAut $\mathcal{T} = (Q, \Sigma, \delta)$ from it in the same way as in the proof of \autoref{thm:nonuniformPSPACE}.
+The outline of the proof for the \EXPSPACE-hardness is the same as for the (normal) word problem: we start with a Turing machine $M$ and construct a \GAut $\mathcal{T} = (Q, \Sigma, \delta)$ from it in the same way as in the proof of \cref{thm:nonuniformPSPACE}.
 This time, however, the Turing machine accepts an (arbitrary) \EXPSPACE-complete problem and we assume that the length of its configurations is $s(n) = n + 1 + 2^{2n^e}$ for some positive integer $e$ where $n$ is the length of the input for $M$.
 Additionally, we assume the same normalizations as before.